The James E. Tobin Library 1955 - Present

 There is a fully automated system for faculty to place materials on reserve, making them readily available to large numbers of students to use within a limited time period.
 In order to obtain materials that may be either unavailable or not held in the collection, students and faculty can request books and articles via Molloy's Interlibrary Loan system, or leverage the library's Research Loan Program (RLP) to reserve and retrieve books from one of over 100 locally participating institutions.

-The library's Patron Services area contains physical reserve and interlibrary loan materials, print journals and also houses a wide range of educational videos and DVDs.
-The Rochelle Sager Media Center is also located here and provides video, audio and microfilm equipment as well as eight touch screen computers for DVD viewing and six VHS compatible players with reservable space for up to fourteen individuals to view media as a group.
+The library's Patron Services area contains physical reserve and interlibrary loan materials, print journals and houses a wide range of educational videos and DVDs.
+The Rochelle Sager Media Center is also located here and provides access to video, audio and microfilm equipment as well as eight all-in-one computers for DVD viewing and six VHS compatible players with reservable space for up to fourteen individuals to view media as a group.